-While it’s possible to climb Mount Kilimanjaro all the year, it’s best to avoid the rains between April to late May and mid October to late December.
-January and February are good times to climb if you want a little morepeace and quiet on the mountain, indeed if you climb by the Shira or Lemosho routes you are unlikely to see many other climbers until the 3rd or 4th day of your climb and if you climb via the Rongai route you may not see anyone the whole way to the summit.
+While it is possible to climb Mount Kilimanjaro all the year, it’s best to avoid the heavy rains between April to late May and short rainy period in mid October to late December.
+January and February are good times to climb if you want a little more peace and quiet on the mountain, indeed if you climb by the Shira or Lemosho routes you are unlikely to see many other climbers until the 3rd or 4th day of your climb.
+Likewise, if you climb via the Rongai route you may not see many people the whole way to Kibo Huts.
 July to September are the busiest month on the mountain because the of the slightly better weather.

 The weather on Mount Kilimanjaro is mostly good and reliable, providing 2 climbing seasons that coincide with northern Tanzania’s dry seasons.
 There are 2 rainy seasons on Kilimanjaro, the long rains and the short rains.
 The long rains are from March to late May and the short rains are from Mid October to late December.
 In saying that Kilimanjaro can be climbed all year round.
 Throughout the dry season there are still of course localized showers on the mountain so don’t forget the waterproofs even though they’re sporadic.

-For tips for guides and porters on Kilimanjaro and Mount Meru, you will be given after your trek.
-You can use U.S. dollars, euros, TZ shillings or combinations of these.
+For tips for guides and porters on Kilimanjaro and Mount Meru, you will give after your trek.
+You can use U.S. dollars, euros, Tanzanian shillings or combinations of these.
 It helps if you have small bills to tip everyone individually.

 Most people who have done a bit of reading or research into high altitude climbing will have read about Mountain Sickness.
 For those who have not, or for those that want some more information, we have provided this section giving a good overview of mountain sickness and how to prevent it while climbing Mount Kilimanjaro.